 - High Priestess Jekllik,

 - High Priestess Arlokk.

-Additionally, players can also fight Bloodlord Mandokir, Jin’do the Hexxer, Gahz’ranka and one of the four bosses that randomly spawn in Edge of Madness (Gri’lek, Renataki, Hazza’rah, and Wushoolay).
-These extra encounters are usually worth going for, due to valuable loot that you can get from them especially if you want to get the powerful Zul’Gurub trinkets.
+Additionally, players can also fight Bloodlord Mandokir, Jin’do the Hexxer, Gahz’ranka, and one of the four bosses that randomly spawn in Edge of Madness (Gri’lek, Renataki, Hazza’rah, and Wushoolay).
+These extra encounters are usually worth going for, due to the valuable loot that you can get from them especially if you want to get the powerful Zul’Gurub trinkets.